UC-Course-LU/Assignment1/README.md

 git commit -m "Commit message here" git push
 ```
-Please check afterwards if the latest version of the code is acutally pushed to the GitHub classroom.
+Please check afterwards if the latest version of the code is actually pushed to the GitHub classroom.